 Q: I have been personally named as a defendant in a lawsuit but in my capacity as a University employee.
 Will the OGC defend me?
 If I lose, will I have to pay damages?

 A: The University, through the State of Iowa Attorney General's Office, will provide you a legal defense and will pay any judgments for claims which are caused by your negligence if the alleged actions occurred as part of your employment obligations and duties.
 If you are personally named as a defendant you should contact the OGC (335-3696) immediately in order to review the facts and circumstances to determine if representation and indemnification is appropriate.

 Q: My department received a notice that it is a beneficiary under a will.
 What should I do?

 A: You should send the notice immediately to the OGC at 120 Jessup Hall.
-The OGC will then contact the executor of the estate to determine whether the bequest should be forwarded to the University or the Foundation for the benefit of your department.
+The OGC will then contact the executor of the estate to determine whether the bequest should be forwarded to the University or the UI Center for Advancement for the benefit of your department.
 You should not deal directly with the executor of the estate.